The AI Slop Farm Becomes the Knowledge Supply Chain

 Generated pages can be scraped into web corpora, summarized into datasets, indexed into retrieval systems, embedded into search products, used for synthetic training examples, or copied by other sites.
 Once mixed into a large corpus, their origin becomes harder to see.
 A future model may encounter the page not as spam but as another piece of the web.
 A future answer engine may retrieve the rewritten version.
 A future editor may see the claim repeated enough times to treat it as a lead.

-This is not only model collapse in the technical sense.
-It is public-memory dilution.
+The public-memory version is broader than model collapse.
 The archive receives material that looks like testimony, reportage, explanation, or review but was produced primarily for ranking and monetization.
 Later systems learn from the archive.
 The generated residue becomes part of the world model.

 A Governance Standard